Security

 The Bottom Line

-NCC Group brings valuable traditional cybersecurity expertise, but LLM testing requires specialized knowledge that goes beyond conventional pen testing.
+NCC Group and others bring valuable traditional cybersecurity expertise, but LLM testing requires specialised knowledge that goes beyond conventional pen testing.
 The best choice depends on your industry, regulatory requirements, and specific AI use cases.

 Want to understand your AI compliance risks?
-Take our 2-minute assessment to see how your AI systems measure up against regulatory requirements.
+Take Airside Labs' 2-minute assessment to see how your AI systems measure up against regulatory requirements.